qrqiuren/site-myhdl-dev/guide/guide_tests.md

     test_issue_<github issue #>.py

-The tests in the [bugs] directory
+The tests in the [bugs] directory are a mix of core and conversion tests depending on the issue.
+The tests in this directory need to be invoked similar to the tests in the conversion/general (see below).

-HDL Simulators
+HDL simulators
 --------------
 In addition to [pytest](http://pytest.org) an HDL simulator will be required to run the conversion tests.
 The following is a list of